 * Dow hits 14,000 for first time since Oct 2007

-* Dell shares jump; sources say its near buyout deal
+* Dell shares soar, sources say co nears buyout

 By Rodrigo Campos

-NEW YORK, Feb 1 (Reuters) - U.S. stocks climbed to five-year highs on Friday in the wake of jobs and manufacturing data that showed the economy’s sluggish recovery is still on track.
+NEW YORK, Feb 1 (Reuters) - U.S. stocks hit five-year highs on Friday after jobs and manufacturing data showed the economy’s sluggish recovery is still on track.

-The Dow industrials rose to 14,000 for the first time since mid-October 2007 and the S&P hit its highest since December that year.
-The S&P advanced 5 percent in January, its best start to a year since 1997.
+The Dow industrials hit 14,000 for the first time since mid October 2007 and the S&P hit its highest level since December that year.
+The S&P gained 5 percent last month, its best start to a year since 1997.

 Employment grew modestly in January, with 157,000 jobs added in the month, slightly below expectations for 160,000.
 Still, figures for both November and December were revised upwards.